cdmx1/wappler_sc_s3_upload/README.md

-# AWS S3 Signed Upload
+# S3 Signed Upload and Download

 ## Overview
 This functionality enables the generation of signed URLs for uploading files to an Amazon S3 bucket securely.
-Signed URLs are URLs for objects in S3 that are valid for a limited time and can be used to upload files directly to S3 without requiring the uploader to have AWS credentials.
+Signed URLs are URLs for objects in S3 that are valid for a limited time and can be used to upload files directly to S3 without requiring the uploader to have S3 credentials.

 Now supports uploading the file from the server-side